A LITTLE BIT ABOUT ME

 How It All Began

-Photography has always been my quiet refuge—a place where I can step into my own little world and come out having created something meaningful.
-I could go into my own little world and come out on the other side having created something special and unique.
+Photography has been my quiet refuge, a place where I can step into my own little world and come out having created something meaningful.
+I could go into this world and come out on the other side having created something special and unique.

-There was never a specific moment where I became a photographer; it was more like a slow unfolding.
+There was never a specific moment where I “became” a photographer; it was more like a slow unfolding.
 As a child, I would imagine that my eyes could take pictures if I blinked just right.
-I’d squint toward the light and pretend to capture the little things that made my heart stir—my dog running toward me with his toy, raindrops on the car window, the mountain view after a long Colorado vacation hike.
+I’d squint toward the light and pretend to capture the little things that made my heart stir, my dog running toward me with his toy, raindrops on the car window, the mountain view after a long Colorado vacation hike.
 Little Brooklyn wished so badly that her eyes would become cameras and she could capture every fleeting moment.
+Heck, I still do.
+The way the light pours perfectly into my windows while I’m cooking dinner.
+The perfect alignment of the moon in between buildings as I drive by.
+Only sometimes can I capture the most perfect moments of my every day life, others I just have to enjoy in the moment because they’ll be gone in the next.
+I love the quote from The Secret Life of Walter Mitty, when O'Connell chooses not to photograph a snow leopard to remain present in the moment.
+He tells Mitty, "If I like a moment, for me personally, I don't like to have the distraction of the camera.
+I just want to stay in it".
+However, my phone’s photo storage may say differently.

-Whenever my parent’s video or film camera was out, I would be the one to want to be behind the camera to capture the details and behind the scenes — I just wanted to remember it all.
+When I was growing up and my parent’s had their video or film camera out, I would be the one begging to be behind the camera to capture the details and behind the scenes, I just wanted to remember it all and get all the great shots and angles.

 A man and a young girl sitting together, with the girl holding a video camera and taking a selfie in a mirror.